Nuitka/Nuitka/Developer_Manual.rst

 Developer Manual
 ~~~~~~~~~~~~~~~~

-The purpose of this manual is to present the current design of Nuitka, the coding rules,
+The purpose of this developer manual is to present the current design of Nuitka, the
-and the intentions of choices made.
-It is intended to be a guide to the source code, and to give explanations that don't fit into the source code in comments form.
+coding rules, and the intentions of choices made.
+It is intended to be a guide to the
+source code, and to give explanations that don't fit into the source code in comments
+form.

-It should be used as a reference for the process of planning and documenting decisions
+It should be used as a reference for the process of planning and documenting decisions we
 made.
-We are e.g. presenting here the type inference plans before implementing them.
+Therefore we are e.g. presenting here the type inference plans before implementing
+them.
+And we update them as we proceed.x

 It grows out of discussions and presentations made at PyCON alike conferences as well as
 private conversations or discussions on the mailing list.

 Current State
 =============